-The Award-Winning Addition to Ciclismo Classico’s “Bike Across” Collection
+The National Geographic Traveler Award-Winning Addition to our “Bike Across” Collection

 It’s time to discover a new world!
-The three regions of France, Aquitaine, Midi-Pyrenees and Languedoc-Roussillion, in the southwest, rival the best of Italy for its storied history, thousand castles, lush green scenery, stone villages, excellent wines, ancient art, prehistoric sites, generous people, and hearty provincial cuisine.
+The three regions of France, Aquitaine, Midi-Pyrenees and Languedoc-Roussillion in the southwest rival the best of Italy for its storied history, castles, lush green scenery, stone villages, excellent wines, ancient art, prehistoric sites, generous people, and hearty provincial cuisine.
 Explore it with us on this deliciously offbeat itinerary.

 The list of activities range from two wine tastings, a canoe ride on the Dordogne river, a visit to the Museum of Toulouse Lautrec in Albi and the guided visits of Castelnaud Castle, prehistoric site of Cap Blanc in Dordogne and historic center and fortress of Carcassonne.

-- Discover five Unesco World Heritage sites: Saint Emilion, Vezere Valley, Albi and Carcassonne fortress and Canal du Midi
+- Discover five UNESCO World Heritage sites: Saint Emilion, Vezere Valley, Albi, Carcassonne fortress and Canal du Midi

-- Truly discover the road less traveled in the rural idyll of the three regions of Aquitaine, Midi-Pyrenees and Languedoc-Roussillion
+- Truly discover the road less traveled in three regions: Aquitaine, Midi-Pyrenees and Languedoc-Roussillion

-- Enjoy the cultural differences of six Departments: Gironde, Dordogne, Lot, Tarn et Garonne, Tarn and Aude
+- Enjoy the cultural differences of Gironde, Dordogne, Lot, Tarn et Garonne, Tarn and Aude

-- Savor the wines of four major wine areas visited on tour: Bordeaux, Bergerac, Cahors, Gaillac
+- Savor the wines of four major wine areas: Bordeaux, Bergerac, Cahors, Gaillac

 - Learn about prehistoric sites of Cap Blanc and Medieval Castelnaud Castle in Dordogne